 [The Drunken Writer]

-A short, Amateur comic drama about a 'mad professor' drinking gin as he writes/experiments with a typewriter.
-The typewriter sparks and emits smoke as the character drinks, dances and sings to himself.
+A short, Amateur comedy drama about a 'mad professor' drinking gin as he writes/experiments with a typewriter.
+The typewriter sparks and emits smoke as the man drinks, dances and sings to himself.
 The gin bottle 'magically' empties itself, filmed in stop motion.

 A short amateur film compiled of newspaper clippings, television news and some original footage both in colour and black and white, of Russian Soviet Pilot and Cosmonaut Yuri Gagarin's visit to England shortly after his historic orbit of the earth in 1961 in his Vostok 1 spacecraft.

 A very short film in the gardens at Bentley Farm featuring other film enthusiasts, setting up their cine cameras.
 The film also shows people looking around the grounds, a child playing with a football and a flower display.